-Floods aren’t entirely unpredictable; depending on where you live, weather patterns and seasons are often good indicators of when rainfall might come.
+Floods aren’t entirely unpredictable.
+However, depending on where you live, weather patterns and seasons are often good indicators of when rainfall might come.
 SERVPRO® is no stranger to water damage and knows why it’s essential to know how to prepare for a flood.
 As experts in water damage restoration, we want to help you plan to prevent disaster.
 If you don’t have a flood preparedness checklist, don’t worry.
 We’re here to help you build that plan.

 It might seem like a lot of work up front, but you’ll never regret putting in the preparation to keep you and your family safe.
 So, how do you prepare for a flood?
 Flood safety checklists are a great place to start—and give you the peace of mind that you can handle whatever Mother Nature has to offer.
 For starters, look at these checklist essentials: